 Guiding – if someone usually requires “traditional” guiding, have an open conversation about safe alternatives.

-Talk naturally - Don’t be afraid of using “visual language” like “nice to see you” – just relax and be yourself – you’ll feel awkward if you try to sensor yourself.
+Talk naturally – don’t be afraid of using “visual language” like “nice to see you” – just relax and be yourself – you’ll feel awkward if you try to censure yourself.

-Sight loss is a spectrum - We all see differently, so get to know the people you’re working with; some might need help reading things, while others just want guiding – for those with very low vision, you may need to say when you’re leaving so they know you’ve not just gone quiet!
+Sight loss is a spectrum – we all see differently, so get to know the people you’re interacting with; some might need help reading things, while others just want guiding – for those with very low vision, you may need to say when you’re leaving so they know you’ve not just gone quiet!
 Remember, we’re all individuals.